-Distance learning students can expect to receive the same quality educational experience students have come to expect at Bryan University campuses.
-As with our traditional residential courses, instructors are experienced professionals with appropriate academic credentials and/or professional experience.
+Distance learning students can expect to receive the same quality educational experience students have come to expect through traditional classroom delivery.
+The University employs instructors that are experienced professionals with appropriate academic credentials and/or professional experience.
 In addition to quality academic programs, students also have access to twenty-four hour technical and student services.